furthermares/PS/TIL.md

 ```
 - [`+=` string concatenation](https://doc.pypy.org/en/latest/cpython_differences.html#performance-differences): Slow because strings are immutable?
 It's linear now although brittle.
 PyPy is still quadratic.
 It's still better to use `"".join(parts)`.

 - Wrapping the code into a function reduces the size of the namepsace interpreter has to keep during the runtime.
+(Global var to Local var)
 ```python
 def main():
     pass